NebraZKP/upa/prover/README.md

 ```console
 [DRY_RUN=1] ./scripts/aggregation_benchmark.sh
 ```
-(The `DRY_RUN` environment variable prevents the script from performing heavy computations like keygen or proving.)
+(The `DRY_RUN` environment variable tests the script execution without performing heavy computations like keygen or proving.)
 The benchmark will be run for *all* UPA config files present in the `prover/configs` directory.
 Results will be logged in the `prover/logs` directory.

 ### Note
 - All UBV and Keccak provers are run concurrently, which may result in high memory usage.
 We recommend running the benchmark on a machine with at least 128 GB RAM.